gbowne1/TwitchBot/README.md

 ![NodeJS](https://img.shields.io/badge/Node.js-339933?style=for-the-badge&logo=nodedotjs&logoColor=white)
 ![ExpressJS](https://img.shields.io/badge/Express.js-000000?style=for-the-badge&logo=express&logoColor=white)

+## Warning
 [Under Construction] Please do not use this in production.
-There is no gaurantee this will connect to Twitch Chat.
+There is no guarantee this will connect to Twitch Chat.
 It will need significant work in order to be used with Twitch and or connect to it's services.

-## Features

-- React and Material UI Frontend
-- Points and Command Leaderboard
-- Typical Twitch commands